 There is so much information to take in and learn when you’re a new blogger it can literally make your head spin.
 Okay so your head won’t spin but you can get a headache from all there is to know about blogging.

-There are hundreds, maybe thousands of posts about blogging that focuses on building your community, having awesome content, and driving traffic.
+There are hundreds if not thousands of posts about blogging that focuses on building a solid community, having awesome content, and driving traffic.
 All important information to take in and I highly recommend that you implement in order to become an expert blogger.

-Making sure your blog is set up properly from the back end is just as important.
-Without the right settings your blog won’t function smoothly.
+But, making sure your blog is set up properly from the back end is just as important.
+Without the right settings your blog won’t function smoothly and because of it, you’d lose visitors.Here's an exclusive 'how to' checklist for new #WordPress #bloggersClick To Tweet

 I’ve been with HostGator* since I started blogging and so far things have been great.
 They have different packages to choose from and they start as low as $3.96 a month.
 They make it easy to start a new blog or if you’re transferring from another blog, they walk you through it step by step or do it for you.